-These inferences are therefore fully consistent with the tradition, which has come down through the Church, that this John is indeed John the apostle of Jesus,6 who was raised in the Jewish faith, worked as a fisherman on the northern shores of the Sea of Galilee and was the younger brother of the apostle James.
-Their father, Zebedee, was a fishing-boat owner and, before being called by Jesus, they were fishing partners of Simon Peter and his brother Andrew (Mk 1,16-20; Lk 5,10).
-In view of this partnership, James and John may also have been natives of Bethsaida, as claimed by a pilgrim called Theodosius as early as 530 CE, and by many others ever since.
-After being called to be apostles, the Synoptic Gospels indicate that they were nicknamed "sons of thunder" by Jesus (Mk 3,17) and together with Simon
+These inferences are therefore fully consistent with the tradition, which has come down through the Church, that this John is indeed John the apostle of Jesus, who was raised in the Jewish faith, worked as a fisherman on the northern shores of the Sea of Galilee and was the younger brother of the apostle James.
+John and James were the sons of Zebedee by birth, but nicknamed "sons of thunder" by Jesus (Mk 3,17) and, before being called to be apostles by Jesus, they were fishing partners of Simon Peter and his brother Andrew (Mk 1,16-20; Lk 5,10).
+In view of this partnership, they may also have been natives of Bethsaida, as claimed by a pilgrim called Theodosius as early as 530 CE, and by many others since then.
+The Synoptic Gospels indicate that, as apostles, John and James, together with Simon Peter, formed an inner circle around Jesus (Mt 17,1; 26,37; Mk 1,29; 5,37; 9,2; 13,33; 14,33; Lk 8,51; 9,28).
+In the Acts of the Apostles, John is based in Jerusalem and accompanies Peter on local missions, although there is no record of his preaching because he is probably still too young to speak publicly (Acts 3-5; 8,14-25).
+His brother James was martyred by King Agrippa in Jerusalem in 42 CE (Acts 12,2).
+Paul describes meeting John in Jerusalem in 47 CE, when he refers to him as one of the 'pillars' of the early Church, along with Simon Peter and James the Lord's brother, the official head of the community (Gal 2,9; Acts 11,29-30).
+The leadership were also called 'the elders' of the Jerusalem church (Acts 11,30) or 'the apostles and elders' (Acts 15,6).